ahadziii/whisper-finetune/README.md

 1. **Fine-tune the Whisper model:**

-   - Run the `train/fine-tune_on_custom_dataset.py` script to fine-tune the Whisper model on a custom dataset.
+   - Run the `train/fine-tune_on_custom_dataset.py` script to fine-tune the Whisper model on the custom dataset.

    ```bash